 White House says Pence should apologize for "homophobic joke" about Buttigieg

-During remarks at the annual Gridiron dinner in Washington on Saturday, Pence reportedly said Buttigieg, who is the first openly gay Cabinet secretary in U.S. history, took "maternity leave" while Americans faced airline problems in 2021.
+In a speech at the annual Gridiron Club dinner in Washington on Saturday, Pence said Buttigieg, who is the first openly gay Cabinet secretary in U.S. history, took "maternity leave" while Americans faced airline problems in 2021.

-"Pete is the only person in human history to have a child and everyone else gets postpartum depression," Pence said, according to The Associated Press.
+"Pete is the only person in human history to have a child and everyone else gets postpartum depression," Pence said.

 Buttigieg and his husband, Chasten, adopted twins who were born prematurely and spent weeks in the hospital with health issues in the fall of 2021.
 On Monday, Chasten Buttigieg tweeted a photo of his husband holding one of the newborns in a hospital room and directed a question to the former vice president.